Skip to main content

 • Engage with your leads post-webinar using Livestorm’s data

 That’s it.
-Probably some Google Sheet too to sort stuff!
+Probably some Google Sheets too to sort stuff!

 Pre-Webinar: Why should I set up a recurring date?

 Let’s talk about pre-webinar strategies.
-First and foremost, the big question, when should it happen?
-This is the main reason Webinar is a problem: they happen live with a set date.
+First and foremost, the big question, is when should it happen?
+This is the main reason Webinar is a problem: they happen to live with a set date.

 If they can’t attend, people don’t sign up.
 Some of them might be in our to get the replay then, but it’s doomed to fail.